 You can also change the name of the folder by tapping on it and then on the name:

 How often do you manage your shortcuts?

-We enjoy personalizing our Android Home screens, and the shortcuts are a big part of that.
-Because we use smartphones for both work and fun, our needs in terms of apps can change very often, so organizing our Home screen shortcuts becomes a continuous process.
+We enjoy customizing our Android Home screens, and shortcuts are an essential part of that.
+Because we use smartphones for both work and fun, our needs in terms of apps can change very often, so organizing our Home screen shortcuts is always important.
 What about you?
-How often do you take time to manage your Android Home screen shortcuts?
+How often do you take time to manage the Home screen shortcuts on your Android 12 smartphone or tablet?
+Did you notice improvements from Android 11 in terms of managing the icons on the Home screen?
 Let us know in a comment below.